 How to create a custom fitted Black Cat eye mask, with free template and tutorial.
 While this mask has a shape based off of Black Cat (aka Felicia Hardy) you could actually use it to create any style mask by printing out the pattern and drawing a new design on top.
 You will need a thermoplastic type material like Worbla, which is what I’m using here.
 I use the black style, so I don’t even need to paint it.

-I have small mask-size pieces of this Worbla available in my Etsy Shop: Cosplay, Costumes and Props by Candy Keane
+I usually have small mask-size pieces of this Worbla available in my Etsy Shop: Cosplay, Costumes and Props by Candy Keane – If I’m out, then they also sell sample Worbla packs on Amazon.

 Materials Needed for Black Cat Mask: